-For though we walk in the flesh, we are not waging war according to the flesh.
-For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
-We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, being ready to punish every disobedience, when your obedience is complete.
-Cor.
+3 For though we walk in the flesh, we are not waging war according to the flesh.
+4 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
+5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, 6 being ready to punish every disobedience, when your obedience is complete.
+2 Cor.
 10:3-6 ESV

 Like the Corinthians, we too are called to respond to unbelieving "arguments" and lofty ungodly "opinions" that oppose the knowledge of God and the gospel of Jesus Christ.
-We are called to become equipped to "take captive" not only our own thought but, as God provides opportunity, to challenge the godless thought forms of those around us who do not know Christ.
+We are called be become equipped to "take captive" not only our own thought but, as God provides opportunity, to challenge the godless thought forms of those around us who do not know Christ.

-Accordingly, the purpose of this course is to give students preparing themselves for Christian ministry and service a broad overview of the contours of western philosophy from the ancient pre-Socratics to modern times, exposing them to the thought forms that have shaped the modern and postmodern eras and providing cogent responses to these thought forms from a Christian perspective.
+Accordingly, the purpose of this course is to give students preparing themselves for Christian ministry and service a broad overview of the contours of western philosophy from the ancient pre-Socratics to modern times, exposing you to the contours of the thought forms that have shaped the modern and postmodern eras and providing cogent responses to these thought forms from a Christian perspective.
 Along the way, we will discuss the foundational principles of logic that are essential to critical thinking.